 Post-Game/Post-Point Strategy:

-Post-Game or Post Point is simply a short discussion of what went right or what went wrong in the previous point, it may be as simple as telling your partner ‘That was a terrific shot’, or ‘you were there’, or ‘let’s go softer on them’, we look at each other when we talk and we never turn our back on our partner…keeping discussion or action positive….I know what your thinking, ya right, your partner is your wife, don’t lie…well, it works theoretically and it’s time to move on.
+Post-Game or Post Point is simply a short discussion of what went right or what went wrong in the previous point, it may be as simple as telling your partner ‘That was a terrific shot’, or ‘you were there’, or ‘let’s go softer on them’, we look at each other when we talk and we never turn our back on our partner…keeping discussion or action positive.

-In Conlcusion…How often do you Practice?
+In Conclusion…How often do you Practice?

-I think to most embarrassing time came when I decided I wanted to teach the game.
+I think the most embarrassing time came when I decided I wanted to teach the game.
 I had three coaches/instructors mentoring me in how to become a teacher.
 This question came up from one of them…How often to you practice?
 My answer was I don’t…oh boy, was that a wrong answer.
 The follow up was, then why do you think you can teach, get better, or enjoy the game more…well, I had no answer.

-The advice ultimately was this, you should practice 10x more than you play…sounds excessive I know, but it hit home.
+The advice, you should practice ten times more than you play…sounds excessive I know, but it hit home.

-Simply look at any sport, use golf as an example…why are there putting greens and driving ranges, why are their exhibition games, what do the Arizona Cardinals get only one day off in the week…because they are practicing the 5 other days including game day where they practice even before game start.
+Simply look at any sport, use golf as an example…why are there putting greens and driving ranges, why are their exhibition games, why do the Arizona Cardinals get only one day off in the week…because they are practicing the 5 other days including game day where they practice even before game start.

-The practice involves typical game situations, segments for the offense unit, the defense unit, and it gets broken down even finer to the running backs, the receivers, the linebackers.
+The practice involves typical game situations, segments for the offense unit, the defense unit, the running backs, the receivers, the linebackers.

-Of course, we aren’t getting million-dollar contracts in pickleball, but we still are competitive, even in fun matches, yes, we want to laugh and have fun, but by nature we are deeply satisfied when we win.
+Of course, we are not getting million-dollar contracts in pickleball, but we are still competitive, even in fun matches, yes, we want to laugh and have fun, but by nature we are deeply satisfied when we win.

 And it brings me back to what should practice be like, what is the goal?
-The answers are simple, we want to challenge ourselves, we want to play better that the last time we played, and we want to learn…practice is the core of it all, and if we practice with a goal, or purpose in mind we will reach being better faster.
+The answers are simple, we want to challenge ourselves, we want to play better that the last time we played, and we want to learn…practice is at the core of this, and if we practice with a goal, or purpose in mind we will reach being better faster.

 I hope these points and recommendations become a part of your practice regimen.
-It has become a part of mine since being asked how often I practice, and my wife and I enjoy the competitive aspect of practice, its like a game within a game for us.
+It has become a part of mine ever since, and my partner and I enjoy the competitive aspect of practice, its like a game within a game for us.

 Please feel free to give me feedback or answer any questions you may have.
-I know I have not touched on everything yet wanted to give you a take on the questions that have been asked over the years I have taught.
-I am still learning.
+There are more question and I have wanted to address the more common ones I have heard, and I am still learning.

 A Summary:

-A lot to read, so I include a summary of everything here:

 Practice, warm-up, and drill with goals in mind